|

 factors include your age, sex, overall health status, your mental status, your

-sensitivity to supplements, activity level, climate you live in, diet, types of
+sensitivity to supplements, activity level, climate you live in, diet, what time

 fluids consumed, alcohol, tea and caffeine use, body weight, whether you are